Nordicdesign/nebula-help/src/content/docs/client/running-client.md

 ## Connecting to MSFS

+- Launch MSFS
-The app should connect automatically once MSFS is ready.
+- Once MSFS is running, launch the Nebula client, the app should connect automatically to MSFS
+- Log in using the same details as the website
+- If you have a plane and/or assignment booked, it will appear on the client, along with the information of your currently loaded plane

 If you have any trouble connecting, close the app and run it once MSFS is running.